How To Spend A Day Or Two In Naxos Chora (Naxos Town)

 You might also like: My Favorite Face Sunscreens & Moisturizers for Travel

-But I wanted to maximize my time and explore Naxos Chora, so I set out on the short dirt path from the hotel to the town, which you can see below.
-And the second pic is looking back at where the hotel sits on the coast—such a picturesque location!
+But I wanted to maximize my time and explore Naxos Chora, so I set out on the short dirt path from the hotel to the town, which you can see in the second pic below.
+The first pic is looking back at where the hotel sits on the coast—such a picturesque location!